potato-tf/PopExtensionsPlus/documentation.md

 bool PopExtUtil::IsLinuxServer()
 ```

-Is the current server on linux?
+Returns true if the current server is running on Linux.

 ---